frederic-perez/AmE-dictionary/data/dictionary.md

 __Chiuaua__
 __chive__ _n_
 __chivvied__
+__chocolate-box__ _adj_ Excessively decorative and sentimental, like the pictures on some boxes of chocolate candy.
 __choice__ _v_ _Pick your choice._
 __choke<sup>1</sup>__ _n_ _A team of choke artists._
 __choke<sup>2</sup>__ _v_ _Why do we choke under pressure?_